 Court Street - full block activation

 Back on Court Street, an entire block became a major destination with multiple businesses, four food offerings/restaurants including the popular Sociale, a karate studio, a bodega, and a bus stop.
-This is the place to be, but it will soon be gone.
+This was the place to be.

 These photos speak for themselves.
-This corner, between DeGraw and Sacket streets instantly transformed from a quiet intersection of pedestrians crossing to a magnetic meeting point.
+With the addition of the elegant dining constructions, this corner between DeGraw and Sacket streets transformed from a quiet intersection to a magnetic meeting point.

 Gradually, a variety of neighboring cafés pulled their offerings outside, creating a unified outdoor experience for the entire block, including children's classes that spilled onto the sidewalks with outdoor waiting spaces for parents.
 It was community building at its best.

-Because of the impending rules and changes, the dining sheds were removed from this block.
+Because of the new rules and changes, the dining sheds were removed from this block.
 Now, without the sheds which allowed restaurants to stretch their reach on the street, most of the activity has gone from this once magical area and it is back to what it was before Covid... a dull strip of sidewalk and a significant loss to the neighborhood.
-This is what is about to happen to all the currently vibrant sidewalks where the dining sheds are to be taken out.
+This is what has happened to all the once vibrant sidewalks where the dining sheds were taken out.

 Le Petit Cafe in Carroll Gardens

-This iconic streetery was designed with great attention to detail and beauty, and fills almost an entire block in Carroll Gardens with a sense of elegance and excitement that was missing before.
-The inside and outside are woven together to create one of the best-designed hubs in the city.
-It would be a tragedy for the neighborhood to lose this treasure.
+This iconic streetery was designed with great attention to detail and beauty, and filled almost an entire block in Carroll Gardens with a sense of elegance and excitement that was missing before.
+The inside and outside were woven together to create one of the best-designed social hubs in the city.

 Frankie's